Serbia declares national mourning, flood toll rises

 At least 40 people have died in Serbia, Bosnia and Croatia, after days of the heaviest rainfall since records began 120 years ago caused rivers to burst their banks and triggered hundreds of landslides.

-In northern Bosnia, the Sava broke sandbag defences overnight and flooded several villages near the town of Orasje.
+In northern Bosnia, the Sava broke sandbag defenses overnight and flooded several villages near the town of Orasje.

 The government in Bosnia says more than 1 million people, or a quarter of the population, have been affected by the flooding and landslides, comparing the destruction to that of the country’s 1992-95 war.

-Soldiers, volunteers and energy workers continued to reinforce flood defences at the Kostolac coal-fired power plant east of Belgrade, where Energy Minister Slobodan Antic said the “crisis isn’t over”.
+Soldiers, volunteers and energy workers continued to reinforce flood defenses at the Kostolac coal-fired power plant east of Belgrade, where Energy Minister Slobodan Antic said the “crisis isn’t over”.

 “We need pumps, pumps and pumps,” he told a televised cabinet session.